We Handle All Emergency Dentistry at CarolinasDentist

 Common Types of Dental Emergencies

-Wondering if your dental issue requires emergency attention?
-Here are some of the most common types of dental emergencies to look out for:
+Here’s a list of what we quickly address should your dental issue require emergency attention.
+These are some of the most common types of dental emergencies to look out for:

-If you’re experiencing any of the above issues, please contact us right away so that we can get you into our office for treatment.
-We never want you to have to wait in pain or spend time trying to find a dentist who can get you in.
+If you’re experiencing any of the above issues, please contact us right away so we can get you into our office for immediate treatment.
+We don’t want you to have to wait in pain or spend time trying to find a dentist who can’t get you in.
 We’ve got you covered!

 Cost of Emergency Dental Care

-The cost of treatment often prevents patients from getting the quality dental care they need.
-We never want our patients to have to choose between their oral health and their budget, especially in an emergency situation.
+The cost of treatment often prevents patients from getting the quality of dental care they need.
+We never want our patients to have to choose between their oral health and their budget, especially in an emergency.
 We offer a variety of payment options, including our Carolina Cares Program, CareCredit®, and Comprehensive Finance™, to ensure a healthy smile is always within your reach.